 5. Add everything to the bowl with your mashed avocado, including salt and cumin if using.
 Squeeze in the juice of half a lime, and mix to incorporate.
 Taste and adjust any seasoning accordingly.

 The longer it sits, the better it gets.
 Let those flavors get to know one another.
 It tastes even better once you allow the flavors to incorporate for a bit.
 And no worries about the brownish hue, that's just avocados doing their fresh air thang.
 Just stir it around and GUAC on! (insert smirky face here).
-Serve with plantain chips, sliced veggies, organic corn chips (IF you tolerate corn), or these personal faves of mine found here and here.
+Serve with plantain chips, sliced veggies, organic corn chips (IF you tolerate corn), pork rinds, or my favorite Siete grain-free tortilla chips.

 Get to dipping and let me know what you think!